 Parkinson’s disease is a neurodegenerative disorder that causes impaired motor functions.
 Virtual reality technology may be recommended to optimize motor learning in a safe environment.
 The objective of this paper was to evaluate the effects of a novel immersive virtual reality technology used for serious games (Oculus Rift 2 plus leap motion controller—OR2-LMC) for upper limb outcomes (muscle strength, coordination, speed of movements, fine and gross dexterity).
 Another objective was to obtain qualitative data for participants’ experiences related to the intervention.
 Methods: A mixed methods intervention (embedded) study was used, with a qualitative design after a technology intervention (quantitative design).
 The intervention and qualitative design followed international guidelines and were integrated into the method and reporting subheadings.
-Results: Significant improvements were observed in strength ( = 0.028), fine ( = 0.026 to 0.028) and gross coordination dexterity, and speed movements ( = 0.039) in the affected side, with excellent compliance (100%) and a high level of satisfaction (3.66 ± 0.18 points out of the maximum of 4).
+Results: Significant improvements were observed in strength (p = 0.028), fine (p = 0.026 to 0.028) and gross coordination dexterity, and speed movements (p = 0.039) in the affected side, with excellent compliance (100%) and a high level of satisfaction (3.66 ± 0.18 points out of the maximum of 4).
 No adverse side effects were observed.
 Qualitative findings described patients’ perspectives regarding OR2-LMC treatment, facilitators and barriers for adherence, OR2-LMC applications, and treatment improvements.
 Conclusions: The intervention showed positive results for the upper limbs, with elements of discordance, expansion, and confirmation between qualitative and quantitative results.